 That been said, traditional Marriage must be considered one of the great treasures of humanity.
 Clearly, Christianity has given it a particular sacramental understanding.
 Yet, the exclusive love sharing of a man and a woman that is open to the possibility of giving life to children has been a central benchmark of healthy societies over millennia.

-St John Paul II often wrote that society comes through the family.
-Strengthening society means strengthening marriage and families.
+St John Paul II often wrote that society comes through the Strengthening society family. means strengthening marriage for a Cambodian cause and families.
 How can changing the basic and enduring definition of marriage assist a strong society?